 - Home insurance companies have tools to assist with ensuring your home is correctly protected from wildfire threats.

 - Insurance Companies use their proprietary underwriting and rating guidelines.

 Why Homes are at risk of wildfires:

 - Build adjacent to feel source (i.e., trees and vegetation).

-- Lack of standardization building, fire, and planning codes.
+- Lack of standardization of building, fire, and planning codes.